oxfos/urly/README.md

 The source code can be downloaded from GitHub at https://github.com/Oxfos/urly.git

-## Local set up
+### Set up

-Assumptions:
+#### Assumptions:

-- Python is installed on your machine.
+- Python >= 3.6 is installed on your machine.

-Steps:
+#### Steps:

 - Clone/copy the source code to a local machine.

-### Set up virtual environment (I use pipenv)

 - If pipenv is not installed:

+    $ pip install pip --upgrade     # to update and upgrade pip
-    $ pip install pipenv # system wide
+    $ pip install pipenv

-- Move to 'urly' project directory (where Pipfile, .git etc. are) and create virtual environment (it installs packages in Pipfile, if present):
+- Move inside the 'urly' directory (where Pipfile, .git etc. are) and create a virtual environment by typing-enter:

     $ pipenv install

+This will install packages listed in `Pipfile` (if present).

-If you don't use pipenv probably you need requirements.txt:
+If you don't use pipenv as virtual environment tool, probably you need `requirements.txt`.<br>

-- Install packages with requirements.txt:
+Use your standard tool for installing a virtual environment and install packages by typing-enter:

     $ pip install -r requirements.txt

 ## Instructions to start the application

-### Local

-- Launch the virtual environment by moving to the directory containing `Pipfile` and typing-enter:
+- Launch the virtual environment by moving inside the directory containing `Pipfile` and typing-enter:

     $ pipenv shell

-- Move to the directory containing the `manage.py` file and type-enter:
+- Move inside the directory containing the `manage.py` file and type-enter:

     $ python manage.py runserver

-- The application is accessible at IP 127.0.0.1, port 8000 ('localhost').
+- The application is accessible at IP address 127.0.0.1, port 8000 ('localhost').

 ## Instructions to run unit tests